FaithAlone.net

 Searching in a Hopelessly Corrupt Bible

-Before beginning, it's essential to understand the very strange view of the Bible that Muslims are forced into by the Quran.
+Before beginning, it is essential to understand the very strange view of the Bible that Muslims are forced into by the Quran.
 Muhammad affirmed the inspiration of the Torah and Gospel (Surah 3:3-4, 5:43-48, 5:68, etc.), he affirmed that the Torah was written with God's own hand (Sahih al-Bukhari 6614, Sahih Muslim 2652a), and he affirmed that none can change the words of God (Surah 6:114-115, 18:27).
 But, since he had no idea what the Bible taught, he proceeded to prolifically contradict it, on a whole host of doctrines.

-As later Muslims got more familiar with the Bible, and found that it didn't affirm what Muhammad taught at all, they were forced to repudiate their own prophet, and claim that the Bible had been so completely corrupted that almost every verse in every chapter had been altered, or lost, and as a result, only the Quran was to be trusted.
+As later Muslims got more familiar with the Bible, and found that it did not affirm what Muhammad taught at all, they were forced to repudiate their own prophet, and claim that the Bible had been so completely corrupted that almost every verse in every chapter had been altered, or lost, and as a result, only the Quran was to be trusted.
 Verses like Surah 7:157, however, have them searching through what they believe is a hopelessly corrupt, Satanic, forged scripture, trying to find something that they can nonetheless claim is a divinely-inspired prophesy that Muhammad said would be there.

 Genesis 17:20